This document explains how to create and edit plan settings using plan creation

 Subsequent Steps: Setting Prices

-On subsequent steps, set prices and quotas for this
+On subsequent steps, set prices for this

 plan.
 To enter the price configuration pages, don't check the Leave registrar prices as they are on step 1.